TMiclot/MICLOT/User_Guide/__nonbonding_interactions.md

 ### 7.1.
 Description

-Charged amino acid can interact with the $\pi$ area or the quadrupole are of an aromatic cycle.
+Positively and negatively charged amino acids can interact with the $\pi$ area or the quadrupole are of an aromatic cycle.

 Below an illustration showing the interaction between one aromatic cycle and a negatively charged side chain.